peakxl/twitch-drop-claimer/README.md

 </p>
 <p align="center">

-WIP

 This project is a fork based on [D3vl0per/Twitch-watcher](https://github.com/D3vl0per/Twitch-watcher) with claim drops feature from [frosty5689](https://github.com/frosty5689/twitch-watcher).
+Claim drops is currently broken with no ETA to fix.

 ## Features
 - 🎥 True HTTP Live Streaming support (Forget the #4000 error code)
-- 📦 Periodically check for drops and claim them
+- 📦 Periodically check for drops
 - 🔐 Cookie-based login
 - 📜 Auto accept cookie policy
 - 👨‍💻 The choice of a random streamer with drop-enabled tag